Terry Reid: 2000s–2025

 Reid's song "Dean" from the album River was used in the feature film The Criminal, produced in 1999 and released in 2001.
 Reid became good friends with the film's producer Chris Johnson, who also become Reid's business adviser.
 Johnson persuaded Reid to return to live work in the US in the early 2000s, and was in charge of arranging UK tours, recruiting players for Reid's band, arranging collaborations with other artists, organising back catalogue releases, licensing his songs for films, and lining up an acting role.
 Three of Reid's songs, "Seed of Memory", "To Be Treated Rite", and "Brave Awakening" were featured in the 2005 film The Devil's Rejects, directed by Rob Zombie.
 Reid's music featured in its 2019 sequel, 3 from Hell.
 In the 2005 film The Greatest Game Ever Played, Reid had a cameo as a golf caddy.
-His song "Faith To Arise" was featured in the 2003 film Wonderland and in the 2017 film Win It All.
+His songs "Faith To Arise" and "Dean" were featured in the 2003 film Wonderland and "Faith To Arise" was featured in the 2017 film Win It All.
 In 2009, his song "Be Yourself", which he wrote for Graham Nash's Songs For Beginners, appeared in the film Up in the Air, directed by Jason Reitman.

 In 2007, Reid began touring with American band Cosmic American Derelicts, who supported him on shows in 2008, 2014 and 2016, eventually becoming his "regular" band, as described by The Washington Post.
 He also performed with the Los Angeles-based music collective Wild Honey.
 In 2009, Reid worked with French trip hop act Shine and spent a week in Paris recording several tracks as guest vocalist.
 Shine Featuring Terry Reid was released as an EP that November.
 In 2012, Reid provided vocals for the song "Listen" by DJ Shadow, a bonus track on the compilation album Reconstructed: The Best of DJ Shadow.

 Around this time, Reid worked on several other collaborations that, as of 2025, remained unreleased.
 Rap producer Dr. Dre reportedly became "fascinated" with Reid's 1976 album Seed of Memory, and the two collaborated on a reworking on the album with contributions from other rappers affiliated with Dr. Dre.
 Reid also made a guest appearance as vocalist with British band Alabama 3.
 Recordings from these sessions have not been released.